Building a Focus Midget Race Car

 If you don’t have the experience, know-how, resources and confidence to modify and assemble a race car … we suggest you buy a complete car either new or used.
 You may be miles ahead, with much less grief, if you purchase an assembled, ready to race car.

-But, building your own USAC Ford Focus race car … from an existing used Midget … is a viable option for racers and families with the right experience and resources.
-I am a big fan of this strategy for families with a racing background, well equipped garage and limited budgets.
+But, building your own USAC Ford Focus/HPD Midget race car … from an existing used Midget … is a viable option for racers and families with the right experience and resources.
+Families with a racing background, well equipped garage and limited budgets will find this series an excellent platform to hone driver skills and have fun.
 Because you can get into this series in an affordable fashion if you make smart buying choices and put in the sweat.

 The first thing to do is understand what is a “roller,” “chassis kit” and “bare chassis” … and decide which one you want (in other words, how much of a project are you willing to take on).